2acoin/2acoin-docs/api/wallet-rpc-api.md

 <aside class="notice">
   <div>If address is not specified, <code>getBalance()</code> returns a cumulative balance of all RPC Wallet's addresses.
-  Also note, balances are expressed in shells, so a balance of 10000 is equal to 100.00 guns.</div>
+  Also note, balances are expressed in ARMS, so a balance of 10000000000 is equal to 100.00 ARMS.</div>
 </aside>